 A small very hardy spreading bamboo with upright culms and relatively thin leaves.
 Flowered in the 1990s and died in cultivation.
 Only a few seedlings were raised, and they seem reluctant to exceed about 75 cm in ht.

 Sent to Germany by Prof. Xue Ji-Ru as Sinarundinaria parviflora sp. nov., and identified there as Bashania faberi by Max Riedelsheimer.
 Recognized as also being the same species as the bamboo known as Bashania fangiana in Wolong Panda Reserve by Julian Campbell, and subsequently grown under that name, but as the name fangiana was published after the name faberi, it would consequently be a synonym of Sarocalamus faberi if they are indeed the same species.
-More detailed investigations are definitely required to compare this bamboo from E Yunnan with the similar bamboo in Wolong, Sichuan Province, the bamboo described as Arundinaria fangiana from Emei Shan in Sichuan, and with the type of A. faberi (the precise collection locality of which is unknown).
+More detailed investigations are definitely required to compare this bamboo from E Yunnan with the similar bamboo in Wolong, Sichuan Province, the bamboo described as Arundinaria fangiana from Emei Shan in Sichuan, and with the type of A. faberi (probably also from Omei Shan).

 Bamboos with larger leaves grown as Bashania faberi or Gelidocalamus fangianus are of uncertain affinity.

 Collected by Prof Xue Ji-Ru and sent to Max Riedelsheimer in Germany from Dongchuan (Red soil) District of Yunnan Province, China, in 1979 as Tungchuan No. 2.